AP 100

 Why Are Security Threat Assessments Necessary?

-When it comes to human threats, a threat assessment looks at things like the attractiveness of a particular facility as a target for certain risks and how effective the building’s current security measures would be in the face of different threats.
-For instance, if you own a jewelry store and are concerned about break-ins and burglary, a security threat management professional would examine things like your entry points, storefront glass, and security systems.
-They would then be able to make recommendations about how to upgrade your defenses by doing something like retrofitting your windows with security glass.
+When it comes to these types of human threats, a threat assessment looks at things like the attractiveness of a particular facility as a target for certain types of threats and how effective the building’s current security measures would be in the face of different threats.

-• Break-ins and burglary
+• Forced entry and burglary

 • Smash-and-grab theft